Philip Ng

-Philip Ng Wan-lung (伍允龍 (伍允龙, Wǔ Yǔnlóng, ng5 wan5lung4); born September 16, 1977) is a Hong Kong-born American actor, martial artist and action choreographer.
+Philip Ng Wan-lung (伍允龍 (伍允龙, Wǔ Yǔnlóng, ng5 wan5lung4); born September 16, 1977) is a Hong Kong-born actor, martial artist and action choreographer.
 He is currently based in Hong Kong.

 Early life

 Born in Hong Kong on September 16, 1977.
 Ng's father is Sam Ng.
 Ng's mother is Frances Ng.
 Ng immigrated to United States with his family at the age of seven.
 Ng spent the majority of his youth in Chicago, Illinois.

 Career

 Martial arts

 Ng began his study of the martial arts with Hung Gar, taught by his uncle and Choy Lay Fut, taught by his father.
 At the age of 13, Philip Ng began his study of Wing Chun Gung Fu with his uncle, Alan Ang, and Taekwondo with Master Woon S. Shim.

 To further his education in the field of Wing Chun Gung Fu, Ng traveled to Hong Kong during the summers and became the student of the Wong Shun-leung, with whom he trained until Wong's passing early in 1997.
 Before his death, Sifu Wong Shun-leung encouraged Ng to begin instructing students in America to become training partners.

 Ng founded the Illini Wing Chun Association at the University of Illinois at Urbana-Champaign.
 Ng spent five years presiding over the association as both the head instructor and club president.
-Time spent at the University had not only awarded Philip a master's degree in education, but training and sparring with other martial stylists gained him the knowledge and applicable skill in the arts of Brazilian Jiu-Jitsu, Western Boxing, Muay Thai and Eskrima.
-Ng holds a bachelor's degree in Graphic design and a master's degree in Education.
+Time spent at the university had not only awarded Philip a master's degree in education, but training and sparring with other martial stylists gained him the knowledge and applicable skill in the arts of Brazilian Jiu-Jitsu, Western Boxing, Muay Thai and Eskrima.
+Ng holds a bachelor's degree in Graphic design and a master's degree in education.